Colts Fend Off Jags, Qualify For Playoffs

 The Colts’ clinching of a playoff spot required taking care of business at home against the NFL’s worst team.
 The Jaguars (1-15) were without their leading running back and wide receiver, too.

 Almost before anyone blinked, the Colts were ahead 10-0 in the first quarter.
-The lead was 20-0 before halftime, when the Jaguars scored to make it 20-7.
+The lead was 20-0 before the Jaguars scored just before halftime.

 Reich had said during the week after talking to general manager Chris Ballard that out-of-town scores wouldn’t be shown on video boards.